CodeAndCake/AppsFromScratch/sessions/01/README.md

 ### Two words about ourselves

-- **Yuki**: studied art, started tinkering with code some 10 years ago, now develops software at [The Mill](http://www.themill.com) a post-production, visual effects and animation company.
-He's designing and building software that makes work easier and more efficient for the team.

-- **Matteo** studied graphic design.
+* **Matteo** studied graphic design.
 He also taught himself to code.
 He built social platforms and educational games for the BBC, Science Museum and now teaches at Ravensbourne.

-- **Aimee** studied fashion design, makes clothes and websites.
+* **Aimee** studied fashion design, makes clothes and websites.
 She is the *jargon buster*, the bridge between beginners and professional coders.

 **No computer scientists**, we all learned code by ourselves through experimenting and tinkering.